balmli/no.almli.thermostat/README.md

 - other VThermo - thermostats
 - other devices with a temperature capability

+#### Control devices in the same zone

+- Heaters: uncheck this if controlling heaters in the same zone is not desired.
+- Thermostats: check this to control thermostats in the same zone.
+This is achieved by setting the target temperature above / below the measured temperature.

 #### Control devices in sub zones (one level)

 - Heaters: check this to control heaters in sub zones (one level down)
+- Thermostats: check this to control thermostats in sub zones (one level down).
+This is achieved by setting the target temperature above / below the measured temperature.

 #### Target temperature